5 Crucial Reasons to Pay Your Home Loan EMIs on Time in India (Avoid Penalties & Boost Your Credit Score)

-- The impact of missed EMIs on your CIBIL score
+- The impact of missed EMIs on your CIBIL score and credit report.

-- Penalty charges and legal risks involved in defaults
+- Penalty charges and legal risks involved in defaults.

 What Are EMIs and How Do They Work?